Get Started with Godwit Sync

 Free Mode

-Plan migrations up to 10GB.
-Perfect for testing and small transfers.
+Plan migrations and syncs up to 50 GB.
+Perfect for testing, small transfers, and incremental sync trials.

 Licensed Mode

-Up to 10TB of data.
+From 2 TB per run up to unlimited capacity.
 Full feature access.
 Commercial use.
 Contact us if you need more.

 # Register a license (saves beside the executable)